 Work on the sprint first - This is a small one, but I’ve learnt I need to work on my sprint earlier in the day if possible, often as soon as I get home.
 Otherwise the obligation to do something begins to chafe, and there’s more chance of me experiencing fatigue and exhaustion.
 So getting it out of the way first does seem to help.

-Obligation can be disenchanting - As great as it’s been for create365 to have a focus during the animation sprint; knowing that I’m unable to explore other mediums such as illustration or doodling (a self placed restriction ofc) can sometimes be frustrating.
+Obligation can be disenchanting - As great as it’s been for #create365 to have a focus during the animation sprint; knowing that I’m unable to explore other mediums such as illustration or doodling (a self placed restriction ofc) can sometimes be frustrating.
 I have to make something each day, and that thing must be animated.
-On the flipside, I sometimes think about the time remaining and use that as a motivator to show up and create.
+On the flip side, I sometimes think about the time remaining and use that as a motivator to show up and create.
+If it's is only for 'x more weeks' then I should be able to show up each day right?

-So those are a few of the challenges I've experienced (although I'm sure I can think of more).
-I am pleased to say I've planned this post earlier in the week, and wrote it on saturday therefore managing to avoid some of the Sunday dreads.
+So those are a few of the challenges I've experienced (although I'm sure I can think of more given time).
+I am pleased to say I've planned this post earlier in the week, and wrote it on Saturday therefore managing to avoid some of the Sunday dreads.

 Have a great week,